lenalesnaya/TestMonitorAutomation/README.md

 Negative
 1. Retrieve an unexisting project
 2. Retrieve an unexisting test suite
--Post-(variants)
+-Post-
-Create a project
+1. Create a project
-Create a test suite
+2. Create a test suite
-Create a test case
+3. Create a test case